 Settings / Anchor Monitor

-The Anchor Monitor can (1) estimate the location of your anchor on the seabed and (2) trigger an alarm when your it detects your vessel moving too far from that location.
+The Anchor Monitor can (1) estimate the location of the anchor on the seabed and (2) trigger an alarm when your it detects Own-Ship moving too far from that location.

 This monitor improves on the simple alarm most mariners are accustomed to.
 When setting your anchor, the monitor estimates the actual location on the seabed where the anchor is set.
 It does this by accounting for the GPS antenna's position relative to the bow, your current heading, and the scope you have let out.
 After the anchor is set, the estimated location is displayed, along with the predicted circle of swing and alarm circle.